KevinHock/rtdpyt/docs/contribute.rst

 Procedure for adding new features:

 * Pitch idea in slack
-* Issue created in Github
+* Create issue in Github
 * Develop the feature in a separate feature-branch
   * Feature branch names should start with the issues number and is allowed to contain letters and underscores, for instance: 12_add_new_awesome_feature
   * Remember to write unit tests and docstrings for your code, and if necessary documentation